sadia-kd/Password-Manager/README.md

 separated into smaller classes and not what I currently have which is one class holding everything.

-- Looking at my UML Design Diagram, I would also remove the association in the PasswordManagerGui class with the Account class that I added because there is no point of having a field for it and accessible to other methods to when it does not need to.
+Looking at my UML Design Diagram, I would also remove the association in the PasswordManagerGui class with the Account class that I added because there is no point of having a field for it that is accessible to other methods to when it does not need to.
 It is also not even instantiated in the constructor and is only used in the addPassword() method.
 What I would do instead now is to just create a local variable.
+This way, no other method can access it.
+It also was not a correct way to use it since I added a field for Password Manager, so even through the local variable, an account can be added to it.